jiexunsee/graph-cnn-recommender-systems/docs/README.md

 ## 15 Feb 2019
 **To do:**
 * Find another domain (e.g. biomedical) to apply this framework of graph autoencoder matrix factorisation and completion.
+Possible domains:
-   * Possible domain: predict friendships in social media graphs.
+   * Predict friendships in social media graphs.
 However, unable to find a benchmark to compare with.
+   * Predict disease classes in incomplete datasets, as in [this paper](https://arxiv.org/pdf/1803.11550.pdf)
+* Add normalisation on edges.

 ## 22 Jan 2019
 * Updated model that includes side features, such that it can now use multiple graph convolution layers.